-- + the promotion of our District for tourism and business activity - supporting business and key projects through the development process - working with Northland Inc, the region's economic development agency.
+- the promotion of our District for tourism and business activity - supporting business and key projects through the development process - working with Northland Inc, the region's economic development agency.

 This activity includes the management of our commercial property portfolio.
-This involve maintenance of buildings and tenancy management as well as property purchases and sales.
-The commercial property portfolio is guided by our Commercial Property Committee.
+This involves maintenance of buildings, tenancy management and property purchases and sales.
+The Finance Committee has oversight of our commercial portfolio.